sr99622/Cayenue/README.md

 This is a basic configuration that will assign addresses in the range of 10.2.2.64 - 10.2.2.242, leaving the balance of addresses available for static ip.
 The router and name server addresses point back to the server, which is a dead end.
 This means that there is no direct traffic between the cameras and the internet or the rest of the network.
 All communication with the cameras is proxied by the Cayenue server.

-The service can be set up by copying the sample file to `/etc/kea/kea-dhcp4.conf`, replacing the tag `<your-interface-name>` with the appropriate data from the `ip a` command,  This can be done using the command `sudo nano /etc/kea/kea-dhcp4.conf`, then copying the text above and using ctrl+O, enter, ctrl+X to save and exit.
+The service can be set up by copying the sample file to `/etc/kea/kea-dhcp4.conf`, replacing the tag `<your-interface-name>` with the appropriate data from the `ip -br addr show` command,  This can be done using the command `sudo nano /etc/kea/kea-dhcp4.conf`, then copying the text above and using ctrl+O, enter, ctrl+X to save and exit.

 Use the commands shown below to control the service.
 Be sure to use the enable command to get persistent service operation through reboots.